 Right now, subscribing to ExpressVPN lets you save 49% OFF its regular price.
 On top of that, you get 3 EXTRA MONTHS!
 That means that now’s the best time to act and protect your torrenting activities.

 How to Open Torrent Files?

 There are two possible reasons why you came to this page.
 Perhaps you have downloaded a torrent to your computer and you don’t know how to open (download) it.
 Or, maybe you’ve finished downloading a torrent and you don’t know what to do with the files.
-Don’t worry, you will find all your answers here.
+Don’t worry, you will learn how to open a torrent files on all your devices.
 Let’s get started.

 Step #1: Install a Torrent Client

 No matter if you use Windows or Mac, your computer doesn’t recognize torrent files by default.
 This is because they need a specialized software – called a torrent client.
 This means that the first step is to download a torrent client and install it on your computer.

 To help you to get started, we have published an article that deals with the best torrent clients you can find at the moment.
 Our pick is uTorrent – the most popular application of its kind.
 However, you won’t make a mistake if you pick something else.
 Most of these come free of charge and they are easy to use.
 In case you’d like to use uTorrent, go to its official website and download the free version.